Lionel Messi Next Club Odds: Transfer to PSG or Man City?

 The Latest Odds for Landing Messi

-At the moment, PSG is right at the top of the odds board to land Messi with odds of 4/5.
+Currently, PSG is at the top of the odds board to land Messi with odds of 4/5.
 However, there are some other interesting odds on the board too.
 Right behind PSG is currently Barcelona at 3/1, which is especially interesting given the recent statement from the club’s president.
-It could imply that the announcement only represents Barca’s political posturing and that the deal from last June will eventually come through if the rules can be reworked?
+It could imply that the announcement only represents Barca’s political posturing and that the deal from last June will eventually come through if the rules can be reworked.

 Next behind Barca is Manchester City, with current odds of 5/1.
 Each time Messi has been rumoured to be leaving Barcelona, the City transfer rumours have raised their heads.
 Indeed, reuniting with Pep Guardiola, the former manager of Barcelona, would certainly be nice for the Argentinian captain.
-But having recently spent a cool £100 million for Jack Grealish, it’s possible that Man City may not be able to afford another legend like Messi at the moment.
+But having recently spent a cool £100 million on Jack Grealish, it’s possible that Man City may not be able to afford another legend like Messi.

 Although the MLS transfer window has now closed, it’s still technically possible that Messi could transfer to an MLS team since he’s a free agent, and the odds are currently at 14/1.
 Messi spent last summer in Miami, and links have been made between him and Inter Miami.
 Yet the club recently faced punishments from the League, and this would make a move challenging.
 However, could Messi transfer to a different MLS team?
 It’s always a possibility.

-Meanwhile, Inter Milan is still on the odds board, too, with odds of 20/1.
+Meanwhile, Inter Milan is also on the odds board, with odds of 20/1.
 It’s a long shot, but who knows?

 Ending the Barca Era

-If Messi is departing FC Barcelona, then Barca’s era is at an end.
+If Messi departs FC Barcelona, then Barca’s era will end.
 Initially, Messi joined the Spanish club when he was just 13 back in 2000 as a Barca Academy member.
 After progressing through the Academy, he made his competitive debut at the senior club in 2004 at just 17 years of age against Espanyol.